 So, I decided to take Mama on a trip.
 We’d go to Seattle and Tacoma, Washington, to visit her two favorite nephews.
 Seattle was one of the places I was thinking about possibly moving to once I left Mississippi, so it would be a fact-finding trip for me, and a once-in-a-lifetime chance for my mother to see where her two handsome and wealthy nephews lived.
 Their mother, my mother’s oldest sister, had passed away in 1992, and although my first cousins visited my mother often, this would be mother’s first-ever visit to see them.
 Maybe a trip was just what she needed, I told myself, to refresh her mind and to rejuvenate her spirit.
 Little did I know at that time, a trip was actually the last thing she needed.

 Most of our trip was okay.
 There were a few snags and happenstances, but for the most part, things went well.
-We visited one cousin one day, the other the next.
-We spent time in Gig Harbor, a serene and peaceful community where sports stars lived.
-We spent the night in my first cousin’s beautiful home there.
-We spent time with him and his wife; he showed us his yard, his flower gardens, antiques and relics he’d collected since leaving Mississippi decades earlier; many of his treasures were actually from Mississippi.
-Then we visited my other first cousin (brother to the first), a sports star (who has since passed away).
-He was a track coach at the University of Puget Sound, where, at Baker Stadium, the school’s “Peyton Field” is named in his honor.
-From my cousin’s front porch in Tacoma, we could see Canada’s Mount Rainier.
+We visited one of my first cousins one day, the other the next.
+We spent time in Gig Harbor, where one first cousin lived, and found it to be a serene and peaceful community where a lot of sports stars lived.
+We spent the night in my first cousin’s beautiful home, and we spent a lot of time with him and his wife.
+He showed us his yard, his flower gardens, antiques and relics he’d collected since leaving Mississippi decades earlier, and we were surprised to find out that many of his most treasured treasures were actually from Mississippi.
+Then we visited my other first cousin (brother to the first), a former sports star who had become a track coach at the University of Puget Sound.
+At the university's Baker Stadium, the school’s “Peyton Field” is actually named in my cousin's (Joseph Calvin Peyton) honor.
+We spent hours visiting my cousin's home, and his front porch in Tacoma, we could see Canada’s snow-topped Mount Rainier.

 “This is not the way to my house,” she started saying over and over as I drove away from the airport.
 She was tired, I knew, from our trip.
 The flight from Seattle to Phoenix had taken more than twelve hours, and now I had retrieved my car from the airport in New Orleans and was driving using directions I knew.
-I had driven this route several times before, so I knew where I was going.
-I was sure she would calm down as soon as she rested a bit.
+I had driven this route several times before, so I knew where I was going, and I kept telling myself she would calm down as soon as she rested a bit.

 Back on the road, only a few minutes passed before she started again.
 “This is not the way to my house,” she said.
 “Why are you doing this?
 Where are you going?
 This is not the right way.”